UNFmontreal/toad/doc/toad/src/en/tasks/01-Preparation.md

 ## Expected result(s) - Quality Assessment (QA)

-- Gradient missing files will be created.<br>
+- Diffusion-weighted gradient schemes missing files will be created.<br>
 - Every files provided will be re-oriented.<br>
 - The preparation step will create a png of the anatomic image and a gif from the dwi.<br>
 - Finally, if b0_ap, b0_pa, magnitude or phase images exist preparation steps will create a png for the QA